Notifying us about a concern that a health practitioner may be putting public safety at risk is called a ‘notification’.

 Understanding when to make a mandatory notification and when not to is an important way you can help to protect the public and support your colleagues.

 Here you will find resources to help you understand mandatory notifications.
-We will publish more resources over the coming months.

 Find out where to seek professional health advice if you need it, because looking after yourself is part of being a health professional.

 Treat your practitioner-patient or refer, and notify only if necessary.